Is Honey Good For You?

 A rare but dangerous condition known as infant botulism can affect babies up to 12 months.
 The condition is caused by bacteria multiplying in the intestines, resulting in weakened muscles and breathing difficulties.

-One of honey's less commonly known health benefits is its antibacterial properties.
-Ancient Egyptians used honey to treat wounds and burns dating back thousands of years.
+One of honey's lesser-known health benefits is its antibacterial properties.
+Ancient Egyptians used honey to treat wounds and burns, a practice dating back thousands of years.
 Thousands of years later, honey has been proven to be a successful treatment.

 Studies have shown its effectiveness on post-surgery wounds and burns.
 We can thank honey's antibacterial properties - in the form of its hydrogen peroxide levels - for this natural remedy.
 Honey contains low levels of hydrogen peroxide (a weak acid), which helps keep wounds and burns clean.